Lepidotes: Description

 Inhabiting both freshwater lakes and shallow seas, Lepidotes was typically about 30 cm long.
 The body was covered with thick, enamelled scales.

 Lepidotes was one of the earliest fish in which the upper jawbones were no longer attached to the jugal bone.
 This allowed the jaws to be stretched into a 'tube' so that the fish could suck in prey from a greater distance than in previous species.
 This system is still seen in some modern fish, such as carp.

 Lepidotes scales are ovular in shape, and are 18.5 mm long and 3 mm thick at the thickest point.
 The scales are smooth and shiny on the external surface, with only a few small depressions scattered toward the centre that are shaped like punctures.

-Stomach contents of Lepidotes from the Early Jurassic of Germany have found remains of crustacean cuticles, and it is suggested that they fed on relatively soft-bodied prey, which was grasped with the slender marginal teeth, before being crushed by the palatal teeth.
+Stomach contents of Lepidotes from the Early Jurassic of Germany have found remains of crustacean cuticles, and it is suggested that they fed on relatively soft-bodied prey, which was grasped with the slender marginal teeth, before being crushed by the rounded palatal teeth.